Skip to content

 Key points:

-• mwan-group is configured under interface ppp0, not under eth1 (the physical PPPoE bearer).
+• Configure mwan-group under interface ppp0, not under eth1 (the physical PPPoE bearer).

 • Explicit default routes are required for both the static interface and ppp0.